fazo96/ipfs-boards/README.md

 ## Demo / Prototype

-You can find a working build [here](http://localhost:8080/ipfs/QmX7AnVBcujwKQRrfVnFw6uHLSTsSE8WsyLS7ajtn4AnvH).
+You can find a working build [here](http://ipfs.io/ipfs/Qmbf34Vdo3TtnFugSQQPzGfjjq6SBcgDfBB6P9kmSQs9Ay).

-You need a local instance of go-ipfs running to see it.
+You need a local instance of go-ipfs running for it to work.
 You also need to set CORS settings right or it won't work.
 However, in that case, it will complain to you and provide instructions.